 If you have any questions about your condition or think you may have developed lymphoedema then please contact the Lymphoedema team at the clinic or ask for a referral from your GP.

 We support patients whose chronic lymphoedema is related to cancer or other life limiting conditions.
 Referrals are accepted from any health or social care professional.
 Contact with your GP and community team will be made in order to ensure continuity of care.
-Referrals can be made by telephone: 01785 270870, fax: 01785 273760 or in writing (by completing the referral form below) and should be sent to the clinic.
+Referrals can be made by telephone: 01785 270870 or by email firstname.lastname@example.org (please complete and attach the referral form)

 Our Lymphoedema clinic is at 150 Weston Road Stafford, ST16 3RU